eddie-energy/architecture/arc42/05-building-block-view/data-models/meter-data-portal/meter-data-portal.md

 ## Overview

 The Regional Data-sharing Infrastructure of each country may be using a different data model to represent the energy data of a customer.
-For this reason, the EDDIE Framework converts the received data from a country-specific format to a unified format that is based on the Common Information Model [CIM](../../../08-crosscut-concepts/domain-models/cim/cim.md) as derived from the standard IEC62325-351 Ed.3.
+For this reason, the EDDIE Framework converts the received data from a country-specific format to a unified format that is based on the Common Information Model (CIM) as derived from the standard IEC62325-351 Ed.3.
 Specifically, the data model that is used internally by the EDDIE Framework for representing historical validated data is shown in the class diagram below.

 <div align="center">
 <img src="./figures/VHD Assembly Extended.png">
 </div>

-The meta model of this model is shown in the class diagram below.
+The metamodel of this model is shown in the class diagram below.

 <div align="center">
 <img src="./figures/CIM transfer Data.png">